McCain faces his greatest battle

 McCain has said he's itching to get back to work after his surgery nearly a week ago and has been working the phones.
 But he was told not to travel for two weeks.
 Now, his movements could be curtailed further by treatments that could include chemotherapy and radiation.

 Long-term, McCain's outlook is daunting.
-His doctors told CNN's Sanjay Gupta with McCain's permission that he was suffering from a gliobastoma tumor, an aggressive form of cancer.
+His doctors told CNN's Sanjay Gupta with McCain's permission that he was suffering from a glioblastoma tumor, an aggressive form of cancer.
 Kennedy, who was also diagnosed during a bitter Senate showdown over health care, survived for about 15 months after a similar diagnosis.

 McCain's office said in a statement that the Arizona senator appreciates the outpouring of support he had received since going into the hospital.